 I’ve been thinking about my thinking.
 Unlike Charles, whose vitality rivals the energizer bunny, I’ve been feeling tired lately.
 When I think about it, I’ve been tired for a couple of years.
 I take nutritional supplements.
 My eating habits, which were always pretty good, are even more simple.
 I enjoy silence immensely.
 I get plenty of sleep.
 And I’m still tired.
 The doctor says I’m healthy.
 Okay — I should probably get more exercise but like I said, I’ve been tired!
 And ridiculously busy.
-So for now, walking the dogs is my “workout” – Toby marching beside me and Zoie reluctantly following behind.
-And sleeping in on Sunday morning is the big self indulgence I allow myself on the Sundays when the kids don’t have me booked with things they need me to do.
-Which is rare.

 So I’m tired.
 And aside from the fact that I like feeling energized, I need every edge I can get because I frankly have too much to do and too little time to do it in.
-Which is why my blogging has slowed to a trickle: competing demands.
+Which is why my writing has slowed to a trickle: competing demands.
 I’m falling behind on emails.
 Projects are taking way longer than expected.
 Even routine tasks seem to go haywire and my mood on too many days ranges from frustrated and cranky to sad.
 I really don’t think I can blame that on Mercury’s months in retrograde or the Feng Shui of my room.

 So I’m thinking about my thinking.